Salary Calculator Assumptions and Methodology

 Pension contributions

 The pension deduction is applied before income tax.
-Salary sacrifice is not modelled — if salary sacrifice is being used by your employer, your take-home pay could be different as NI is also affected.
+Salary sacrifice is not modelled.
+If your employer uses salary sacrifice, your actual take-home pay will differ because NI is also reduced.

 Student loan repayments